kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 ### FilerV2

 The second version of Filer.
 The key point is using the File API to write to persistent storage.
+The File API (as of last check) had a bug on both Android and iOS that prevented intra-filesystem copying.
+To fix, edit LocalFilesystem.java:487 and CDVLocalFileSystem.m:529 so that the `this.filesystemPathForURL` (or `[this filesystemPathForURL]`) has `srcFs` in place of `this`.
+Make this change in each project, otherwise it is impossible to create new media in notes.

 #### Plugins Required
 ```